xzhang03/NidaqGUI/README.md

 ### Update to newer versions of Nanosec
 1. Upload new code [here](https://github.com/xzhang03/NidaqGUI/tree/master/Arduino/nanosec).
 The instruction is in the readme file there.
 2. Update hardware connections as needed (with nanosec powered off).
+See the hardware folders for instructions.
 3. Remove old Nanosec paths from Matlab
 4. Navigate matlab to the new Nanosec folder.
 Run **Nanosec_setup.m** once, which adds necessary files to path and create nanosec_settings.mat file.
 This step only needs to be done once per update.
 5. New config explanations can be found in: https://github.com/xzhang03/NidaqGUI/tree/master/Configs